 In 2012, we launched the pARTnership Movement to provide businesses and arts organizations with the tools they need to create meaningful partnerships that support a healthy, creative, and artistic community, but that also give businesses a competitive advantage.
 The pARTnership Movement demonstrates how the arts can help businesses enhance the critical thinking and creative skills of their workforce and how arts organizations can develop new innovative business strategies.
 Together, they can advance the communities in which they live and work in new and resourceful ways.

 Want to help your local arts community build its capacity to partner with the business community?
 Through our local pARTnership Movement workshop program, Americans for the Arts can come directly to you and your community to help you get started.

-Our 1 and 3 hour workshops are customizable depending on the audience and its interests, covering a range of topics including arts and business 101, relationship building, employee engagement, and program building.
+Our 1 and 3 hour workshops are customizable depending on the audience and its interests, covering a range of topics including arts and business 101, relationship building, employee engagement, leveraging the arts to advance equity and inclusion, and program building.
 We can also focus on a group’s special interest area, such as partnering with businesses to further public art, arts education, arts advocacy, or economic development efforts in a community.

 Whether your audience is artists, arts administrators, local business leaders, or a combination of all three, Americans for the Arts is ready and willing to lead a workshop in your community!
 For more information contact the Private Sector Initiatives team.

 Private Sector Network

 Our work is achieved through the leadership of the Business Committee for the Arts and the BCA Executive Board, a group of business CEOs who provide leadership on key initiatives including messaging, advocacy, and strategic alliances within the private-sector community.